singh-hemant/shape_shooter/README.md

-# shape_shooter
+# shape_shooter game
-shape shooter game with pygame
+A Simple shape shooter game with pygame and python